-In its declaration as a Biosphere Reserve, UNESCO recognizes the work of the residents of the area in favour of sustainable development, which promotes growth while respecting the conservation of landscapes, ecosystems, species and genetic diversity.
+In the Oscos-Eo declaration as a Biosphere Reserve, UNESCO recognizes the work of the residents of the area in favour of sustainable development, which promotes growth while respecting the conservation of landscapes, ecosystems, species and genetic diversity.
 This is a landscape set in territories that have suffered the consequences of secular isolation over centuries, which it has been able to overcome thanks to making the most of opportunities to develop pioneering sustainability and rural tourism projects of international scope.
 All this, together with its natural and environmental values, scenery, economic activities and cultural and ethnographic heritage, has allowed the area to continue to progress and develop in an orderly and sustainable way.
 The scenic values of the area are undeniable, though what is especially notable is its historical background of social and economic action and the conservation of its heritage.

 The unquestionable natural beauty of the Principality of Asturias is evident in its six listed Biosphere Reserves, and in the fact that a third of its territory –340,000 hectares– boasts some kind of conservation order.

 What stands out in relation to its rich and varied plant life is the magnificent conservation of its forests, thanks to the fact that the area has been fairly isolated.